Giles out as Astros closer after 'crappy pitches'

 Giles offered little in the way of an explanation for his struggles other than to say he's making "crappy pitches."
 At this point, the hard-throwing right-hander's confidence appears to be as broken as anything related to his mechanics or his pitch mix.

-Hinch predicted Giles will pitch again before the World Series is over.
-But he wouldn't commit to using him in the closer role again either.
+Hinch predicted that Giles will pitch again before the World Series is over.
+But he wouldn't commit to using him in the closer role again.

 "He's tough enough to handle it.
 He's got weapons to handle it," Hinch said.
 "This is a big stage.
 He wants to do well, like everybody does, and having to live it out on this stage has been a little bit of a grind for him.
 Got to have a short memory as a closer, no matter what.
 If we need him to get critical outs, he's going to come in and give his best."